PrernaMaurya/Credit-Card-Fraud-Detection-EDA-/README.md

 **Conclusion**
-This project highlights how EDA techniques can reveal fraud patterns in financial transactions.
-It serves as a foundation for further work, such as applying machine learning models for real-world fraud detection.
+This project demonstrates how EDA techniques can reveal hidden patterns in financial transactions and help detect anomalies.
+While rule-based detection provides some insights, advanced techniques like machine learning are needed for real-world fraud detection.